dealerinspire/slack-notifications/README.md

 SLACK_CHANNEL=#mythical_beasts
 ```

-When you use environmental variables this, a basic use case can become even simpler:
+When you use environmental variables this, a basic use case can become even simpler.
+Of course, you can always overwrite these settings with the methods shown in the examples above.

 ```
 (new SlackNotification)